By Paula Meyer, Founder, and President

 I just returned from a visit to Kenya on December 10.
 One of my favorite things to do in Kenya is spend time with alumni to learn about their lives since graduation.
 Here are the stories of several alumni and one about a student who will graduate from law school in 2020.

-Margaret Achieng’s parents died when she was young and she joined our program in 2008.
-For most of her life, Margaret was raised in a two-room home with nine of her extended family members.
-In 2017, Margaret finished a program in Community Development from St. Paul’s University.
-Ngong Road Children Association employed her as an intern for six months after which she got an entry-level job with the law firm Odero Osiemo Advocates.
+Margaret joined our program in 2008.
+In 2017, Margaret finished a program in Community Development.
+Ngong Road Children’s Foundation employed her as an intern for six months after which she got an entry-level job with the law firm Odero Osiemo Advocates.
 Margaret explained to me that she wanted to become a lawyer, but her grades were not high enough to be admitted to a law school program.
-She began at the firm as an office administrator and was soon promoted to be an assistant to one of the lawyers.
+She began at the firm as an office administrator and was soon promoted to assistant to one of the lawyers.
 The firm has now offered Margaret the opportunity to attend a six-month professional training program in 2020 to become a mediator.
 They will pay her fees and continue to employ her as she goes through this program.
 Margaret has built a new, better life for herself.
 Margaret was sponsored by Anne McCulloch.

-Elizabeth Nyanchera was orphaned at a young age and raised by her aunt and uncle.
+Elizabeth was raised by her aunt and uncle.
 Her aunt was an elementary school teacher at the school where Elizabeth attended.
 Elizabeth was always near the top of her class and she graduated from high school in 2015.
-Since then, she has been enrolled in Nairobi University, studying law.
+Since then, she has been enrolled at the University of Nairobi, studying law.
 She is on track to graduate in 2020 and hopes to land an internship at a law firm in Kenya.
-Elizabeth and her aunt attended the 2019 Annual General Meeting for Ngong Road Children Association in Kenya where we saw each other and she explained that she is really looking forward to getting a job.
+Elizabeth and her aunt attended the 2019 Annual General Meeting for Ngong Road Children’s Foundation in Kenya where we saw each other and she explained that she is really looking forward to getting a job.
 Needless to say, her aunt is very proud of Elizabeth.